 - FDM 3D printer cost: $749 as a kit — Available on Prusa store here / $999 fully assembled — Available on Prusa store here

 - Build volume: 250 x 210 x 200 mm

 The undisputed champion 3D printer kit, Prusa 3D printers blow away the competition in almost every way.
-They’re so good, that they got Josef Prusa into Forbes’ 30 Under 30 list for 2018!
-Known as the best FDM 3D printer from the RepRap movement, the Prusa i3 can be accessed via USB drive or SD card, and weighs 6.35kg.
+They’re so good, that they got Josef Prusa into Forbes’ 30 Under 30 list!
+Known as the best FDM 3D printer from the RepRap movement, the i3 MK3S+ is capable of printing even the toughest filaments, including Polycarbonate, Nylon, ABS and more.

 Part 2: FDM 3D printers above $1,000

 - Cost: $1,099 — Best Price on Top3DShop here / Available on Amazon here / 3DJake UK & Europe here